ffffffico/Whitepaper/whitepaper.md

 <h2>Revenue Model</h2>

-#FFFFFFICO has generated revenue from first days, our revenue will come from the following sources:
+We have generated revenue from first days, our revenue will come from the following sources:

 <ul>
   <li>We will earn coins from the affiliate program when we introduce brand new ICOs.</li>